Joodek/goenvirement/README.md

 ```

-so far everything looks amazing, let's take this example :
+so far everything looks amazing, but, look at this example :

 ```bash